 Explore the Citadel

-Surrounded by medieval walls, punctuated by towers, your first glimpse of the Citadel is a reminder of Sighisoara’s beginnings.
-It began as the frontier of The Ottoman Empire, a place of military might and commerce.
-Despite consistent raids for centuries, today, many of the original buildings stand intact.
+Surrounded by medieval walls and punctuated by towers, your first glimpse of the Citadel will serve as a reminder of Sighisoara’s beginnings.
+This city began its life as the frontier of The Ottoman Empire; a place of military might and commerce.
+Despite suffering consistent raids that lasted for centuries, many of the original buildings stand intact today.

-Exploring the Citadel is a whimsical experience.
-It’s an ode to the Medieval era.
-The surrounding walls stretch for over half a mile (900m) with 14 towers and five artillery strongholds.
-Each tower bears the name of those that built it from the Blacksmith’s to the Tinsmith’s towers.
-Each harboring their own distinct personality, creating a skyline like few others in the world.
+Exploring the Citadel makes for a whimsical experience.
+It’s an ode to the Medieval era, and the surrounding walls stretch for over half a mile (900m) with 14 towers and five artillery strongholds.
+Each tower bears the name of those that built it, from the Blacksmiths to the Tinsmiths.
+Interestingly, each tower harbors its own distinct personality, creating a skyline like few others in the world.

-As you walk further into the center of the citadel, you’ll discover the arresting Clock Tower, vibrant Citadel Square, pastel-colored homes and charming markets.
+As you walk deeper into the city, working your way towards center of the citadel, you’ll discover the arresting Clock Tower, the vibrant Citadel Square, and the pastel-colored homes and charming markets.